 Flex Spending Account Website Copyright and Legal

 Every year we watch to see whether new rules or regulations are put into place regarding FSAs, whether dependent care flexible spending accounts, health care reimbursement accounts, or health savings accounts.
 Since so many people have flexible spending accounts, politicians may be unlikely to make any significant changes in these popular programs, especially in a reasonably strong ecomony.
 Still there may be those that want to trim along the edges.
 Perhaps they want those at higher incomes to not qualify.
 They may lower the amount that can be put aside.
 They may change the rules to make these accounts more restrictive.
 These changes are unlikely right now but it is not out of the question that they may pop up.
 We will make sure to keep on top of these possibilities so please make sure to check back.

 Of course there is also the possibility that flexible spending accounts, and again more specifically your dependent care flexible spending account, health reimbursement account, or health savings account could move in the other direction – higher amounts that can be put aside for eligible expenses or looser rules as far as what can be included.
-Many would argue that in much of the country $5,000 for dependent care expenses, especially for more than one child or for an infant is far too low.
+For example, many would argue that in much of the country $5,000 for dependent care eligible expenses, especially for more than one child or for an infant is far too low.
 And with medical costs rising the $2,500 limit in a health reimbursement account may be too low.
 This may be especially true for a larger family.
 That said, just as we do not expect a tightening of the rules soon, the economy is not strong enough and the political environment generous enough that we are likely to see a loosening either.